scala/docs.scala-lang/_overviews/scala3-book/ca-type-classes.md

 There are a few important things to point out:

-1. Type-classes like `Showable` take a type parameter `A` to say which type we provide the implementation of `show` for; in contrast, normal traits like `Show` do not.
+1. Type-classes like `Showable` take a type parameter `A` to say which type we provide the implementation of `show` for; in contrast, classic traits like `Show` do not.
-2. To add the show functionality to a certain type `A`, the normal trait requires that `A extends Show`, while for type-classes we require to have an implementation of `Showable[A]`.
+2. To add the show functionality to a certain type `A`, the classic trait requires that `A extends Show`, while for type-classes we require to have an implementation of `Showable[A]`.
 3. In Scala 3, to allow the same method calling syntax in both `Showable` that mimics the one of `Show`, we define `Showable.show` as an extension method.

 ### Implement concrete instances